yashu1wwww/Auto-liking-Instagram-comments/README.md

 ## Replace "Username" and "Password" in the 14th and 16th lines, as well as in the 20th line, with the post URL for which you want to like the comments.

+## the code only like from 1st cmt to 10th cmt..

 ## Note: Use accounts that do not have two-factor authentication.

 Download the latest version of Chrome Driver from https://chromedriver.chromium.org/ and extract the file.
 Place it in the designated folder.
 Open the command prompt in that particular folder and enter insta.py or double-click on the insta.py file.